YoungYar/SectCAD/README.md

 Keys and button guidnace:
 <ul>
 <li>Click on the figure to create a polygon.</li>
-<li>Press 'esc' key or 'Start (or Clear) Selection' button to clear the current selection and start new selection.</li>
+<li>Press the "esc" key or "Start (or Clear) Selection" button to clear the current selection and start new selection.</li>
-<li>Press 'Add Polygon (+)' button to save current the polygon selection.</li>
+<li>Press the "Add Polygon (+)" button to save current the polygon selection.</li>
-<li>Press 'Remove selected Area (-)' button to draw a red polygon and remove intersections with saved polygons.</li>
+<li>Press the "Remove selected Area (-)" button to remove the intersection of the drawn polygon areas and the saved polygons.</li>
-<li>Press 'Merge' button to merge overlapping saved (blue) polygons.
+<li>Press the "Merge" button to merge overlapping saved (blue) polygons.
 This command reports the final shape vertices.</li>
-<li>Try holding the 'shift' key to move all of the vertices.</li>
+<li>Try holding the "shift" key to move all of the vertices.</li>
-<li>Try holding the 'ctrl' key to move a single vertex.</li>
+<li>Try holding the "ctrl" key to move a single vertex.</li>
 </ul>
 </p>